 The employee will be expected to use his or her personal cell phone for personal use as well as business use, of course.
 So long as the employer has a substantial noncompensatory business reason for requiring the employee to maintain that personal cell phone, reimbursement to the employee --- even for the full cost of the employee's flat-rate plan --- for the use of the phone will not be considered taxable income so long as the employee's plan is a reasonable plan for the business need.
 However, reimbursement for international or satellite cell phone coverage (when not needed for the employer's business) or a pattern of reimbursements that deviates significantly from a normal course of cell phone use in the employer’s business would likely receive heightened scrutiny from an auditor.

-The IRS issued another Notice earlier this year (Notice 2011-72) that addresses the tax treatment of employer-provided cell phones for noncompensatory purposes.
+The IRS issued a Notice in 2011 [click here to view it] that addresses the tax treatment of employer-provided cell phones for noncompensatory purposes.
 The Notice provides that, for beginning in 2010, the IRS will treat the employee’s use of an employer-provided cell phone for reasons related to the employer’s trade or business as a working condition fringe benefit, the value of which is excludable from the employee’s income.
 However, the cell phone must be issued primarily for noncompensatory business reasons.
 For purposes of determining whether the working condition fringe benefit provision in § 132(d) applies, the substantiation requirements that must be satisfied by the employee for an allowable deduction under § 162 are deemed to be satisfied.
 Additionally, any personal use of the employer-provided cell phone will be treated as a de minimis fringe benefit, excludable from the employee’s gross income under § 132(e) of the Code.

 Please note that this article is a general summary of law and omits many important details, footnotes, and caveats.
 It is no substitute for legal advice from a lawyer based on your particular circumstances.
 For more information or to speak with a lawyer, please call us at (301) 656-6905 or send us an email at firstname.lastname@example.org.